Fire spread to bilges due to unfamiliarity with fire extinguisher equipment

 The American Club has published some lessons learned from an incident where a general cargo vessel’s generator experienced a catastrophic failure while underway resulting in a fire that spread immediately to the bilges under the generator.

 A senior and a junior engineer were in the engine room and both heard a loud bang.
-The two engineers investigated and saw the fire.
+The two engineers investigated and saw the fire which quickly spread to the bilges.
 The automated alarm system sounded shortly after the fire started.
 The senior engineer saw the fire was in the bilges and knew that the foam fire extinguisher was appropriate to use.

 The senior engineer ran to the control room to notify the bridge and the Chief Engineer.
 He sent the junior engineer to the large semi-portable fire extinguisher with instructions to activate it and use it to fight the fire.
 The 125 lbs foam extinguisher was located in the engine room and was close enough to the generator that it would reach the fire.